What activities are in and around Tulum for your vacation?

 Visiting the Tulum beaches

 Probably number one activity on the list is some quality beach time.
-If you are staying in the Hotel Zone in Tulum you might just have a beach at your doorstep.
-If you are staying in the downtown or just visiting the Tulum area, you will want to know what beaches are the best to visit and how to get to them.
+If you are staying in the Hotel Zone in Tulum, you might just have a beach at your doorstep.
+If you are staying in the downtown or just visiting the Tulum area, you will want to know what beaches the best are to visit and how to get to them.

 Here are three places to go along the coast of Tulum to catch some sun and surf.